-Got To Stop moderated a A virtual forum for Vamos Fuertes Intl. on the intersectionality of Women & Girls of Color and the Impact on Mental Health & Overall Well-being.
+Got To Stop joins a virtual forum for Vamos Fuertes Intl to talk about how they impact the community and how fashion activism addresses the intersectionality of Women & Girls of Color and the Impact on Mental Health & Overall Well-being.

 By Women of Color

 Got To Stop is committed to the protection, prevention, and advocacy for all victims of abuse!
 We can’t let the COVID-19 pandemic ”stay at home” orders discourage and delay victims from getting the help they desperately deserve and need!

 We need our community to take action now!
 Our fashion is activism.
 Share our poster fashion and let victims know they don't have to walk alone!